GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 # Terminology

-* **\*** - References the address of the current instruction
+* **\*** - References the address of the current instruction.
+Example, **USING \*,3** load the current line as the location for the base register (since USING is an assembler directive it isn't in memory so it is the following statement that is used).
+* **=** - Used to specify a literal, for example **AP LINECNT,=P'1'** adds 1 to LINECNT
 * **CSECT** - Control Section.
 Instructions in this section are allocated memory.
 It is a relocatable module that can be link edited and executed.
 Refer to **DSECT**.
 * **DSECT** - Dummy Section.
 Describes memory but doesn't allocated it.
 Refer to **CSECT**.
 * **Field** - An area of memory that contains one item.
 It is referenced by the left most postion of its memory location, along with a length.
+* **Relative Addresses** - addresses relative to another address such as, **ST 13,SAVE+4** where the **SAVE+4** is specifying a relative address.
 * **Subfield** - when refering to an operand subfield they must be enclosed in parenthesis.
 When there are multiple subfields they must be separated by commas within the parenthesis.
-The term subfield is also used to refer to the components of a **DS** or **DC** type definition (the repeat factor, the type code, the qualifier, etc)
+Subfields in operands can be used to specify explicit lengths, for example **MVC MYFIELD(80),OTHER** will move in 80 characters, even if MYFIELD is declared as 120 characters.
+The term subfield is also used to refer to the components of a **DS** or **DC** type definition (the repeat factor, the type code, the qualifier, etc).
+In this case the parenthesis are not used.

 # Format of Assembly Language Program